lfedgeai/AegisEdgeAI/docs/federated-jwt.md

 - **Regulatory Requirements**: Determine which country's regulations apply to the workload
 - **Policy Enforcement**: Service Provider can verify both legal jurisdiction and physical location independently
 - **Exclave Handling**: Properly handle embassies, consulates, and special territories where legal and physical locations differ
+- **TPM-Bound Assurance**: `tpm-attested-location` provides an instant signal that the location hash is sealed into a TPM PCR (with the specific PCR index in `tpm-attested-pcr-index`), so verifiers can short-circuit policy decisions before heavy cryptographic checks

 The exclave boolean flags (`grc.jurisdiction-*-exclave`) indicate when jurisdiction ≠ physical location due to exclave situations.